planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 One great tool for quickly drawing on a map and getting GeoJSON output is [GeoJSON.io](https://geojson.io).
-You can draw and save the file, but an even faster workflow is to use your operating system's clipboard to command-line tools.
+You can draw and save the file, but an even faster workflow is to use your operating system’s clipboard to command-line tools.

 Just draw with the tools, then copy (with right click and 'copy' from the menu or 'ctrl c') the JSON from the text box: